Scarlett Johansson Showed Off Sideboob Tattoo Sizzled At The Oscars

 “I don’t think it’s natural to be a monogamous person,” Johansson told Playboy Magazine.

 Despite her opinion about monogamy.
 She claims that she still respects it and has participated in it.
 However, her marriage seems to have been the victim of her opinion about monogamy.
-Meanwhile, there have been reports that the reason why they ended the marriage was because they did not have that much in common especially with regards to their lifestyle.
+Meanwhile, there have been reports that the reason why they ended the marriage was because they did not have that much in common, especially with regards to their lifestyle.

 “Scarlett initiated splitting up and made the decision,” a source familiar with the details revealed.

-The breakup means that the actress is now back on the dating market which is great news for those who have the hearts for her.
+The breakup means that the actress is now back on the dating market, which is great news for those who have the hearts for her.
 The two started dating in 2012 and they got engaged in 2013.
-She might be single but the look at the Oscars proved that she still as sexy as ever and her opinion about monogamy probably means she is eager to date someone new.
+She might be single but the look at the Oscars proved that she still as sexy as ever, and her opinion about monogamy probably means she is eager to date someone new.
 She was previously married to Hollywood actor Ryan Reynolds for about three years since 2008 but their marriage came to an end in 2011.

 Meanwhile, Scarlett’s dress at the Oscar Awards was quite a stunner and it was definitely a head turner.
 She has clearly done a great job maintaining her fierce physique and even though she did not show it off too much at the Oscars, her dress was spectacular and the sideboob tattoo made for some interesting content to talk about.